-24 hour gyms in a post-COVID world?
-This is what they look like
+24 hour gyms in a post-COVID world: This is what they look like

 As people become sick and tired of being locked up in their homes the world is searching for ways to allow some semblance of normalcy to creep back into our lives, while also trying to keep everyone safe and healthy.
 It’s a big ask, and there doesn’t seem to be any perfect solutions.

 One gym, South Bay Fitness, in Redondo Beach, California, has created what are being called fitness “pods” in order to reopen for their dedicated customers.
 It looks strange, but patrons of the gym are reportedly very excited about this.
+Another 24 hour gym in Glen Waverly offers one-on-one sessions with personal trainers.

 The pods are made out of clear shower curtains and PVC pipes – a cheaper alternative to plexiglass.
 There are nine pods in the Redondo Beach location, and it took the gym owners three days to get all of the pods constructed and put into place.
 Not only are the pods walled, but they’re spread from one another too.